Glumboi/EZAutoclicker/README.md

 -Another big update in this version the only thing im made is another GUI redesign

+V 2.6:
+-Obfuscated the executable to compress the size by a bit and boost peformance -Added a version checker which should detect if you run an outdated version of the app -Made some little changes to the GUI

 ======================
 Goal of V 3.0 will be: